 I saw a rustic cupcake stand on etsy and realised how easy it would be to make one.
 A few scraps of PAR pine and you can make a 3-tier rustic cupcake or cake stand for a special occasion or a DIY wedding celebration.

 More often than not the secondhand furniture you come across will need a bit of work.
-Over the years, furniture gets scratched, has water rings, layers of polish or other minor defects that can easily be put right if you are prepared to put in the time and effort to refinish or restore secondhand furniture.
+Over the years, furniture gets scratched, has water rings, layers of polish or other minor defects that can easily be put right if you are prepared to put in the time and effort.

-I was lucky enough to uncover a whole pile of Rhodesian Teak railways sleepers that someone had been using for garden steps and was throwing away.
+I was lucky enough to uncover a whole pile of Rhodesian Teak railways sleepers that someone had been throwing away.
 Throwing away - who throws away Rhodesian Teak...!
 Having now seen this project I so wish I had put them aside to make this coffee table.

 I just love these large clocks.
 They make an instant feature on any wall and especially when combined with Shabby Chic or cottage decor.
-I made a large clock in the Feb 12 issue of Home-Dzine Online, but this one by has much nicer numbers and clock hands.
+I previously made a large clock, but this one by has much nicer numbers and clock hands.

 I love these coat racks or hangers with wood slices.
 They look rustic and contemporary at the same time.
-Unfortunately I used up all my supply of branches for other projects, so will have to wait for winter before I can chop off some more.
 Here's how to make your own coat rack with wood slices...

 Here's a gift you can make for the 'Man who has everything!'
 Make a DIY beer caddy and then fill it up with his favourite beer!
-The beer caddy features a vintage bottle opening on one side and you might be lucky to find one of these at your local secondhand or antique shops, or leave it off.
+The beer caddy features a vintage bottle opening on one side and you might be lucky to find one of these at your local secondhand or antique shops.

 Some scrap pieces of wood, a stencil, and acrylic paint in plain and metallic colours are all that you need to create this stunning wall art.